emanguy/Pathfinder-Rules/Detailed Exploration Activities/Learn a Spell.md

 * Attempt a skill check for the difficulty of learning the spell + the rarity of the spell (see [[DC Tables#Adjustments based on difficulty & rarity]])

 If you have a spellbook, this action adds the spell to your spellbook on a success.
-If you prepare them from a list, it gets added to your repertoire.
+If you prepare them from a list, it gets added to your list.
+If you have a spell repertoire, you can select it when you add or swap spells.

+* **Critical success:** You spend half the materials necessary to learn the spell
+* **Success:** You expend the materials and learn the spell.
+* **Failure:** You fail to learn the spell but can try again when you gain a level.
+The materials aren't expended.
+* **Critical failure:** Same as failure but you expend half the materials.